 Students can also choose to pursue an optional Graduate Teaching Certificate, which is organized through the Center for Research on Learning & Teaching (CRLT).
 Students interested in pursuing a teaching certificate can seek more information at the Center for Research on Learning and Teaching.

 All GSI positions should be approved through CMB before the student accepts the position, since CMB needs to coordinate the GSI appointment with the student's current funding.
-For available courses, see the Program Guide page (under "Teaching Requirement") for a spreadsheet of former GSI opportunities.
-Contact email@example.com with any questions.
+For available courses and additional information, see the Program Guide page (under "Teaching Requirement").
+Contact [email protected] with any questions.

 Tips when searching for a GSI position: